mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 The standard launcher for an RP-60 is a reusable tube with a basic optical sight, fed from a rotating two-shot ammunition canister.
-Canisters can be reused but reloading involves replacing blow- out panels at the rear in a workshop.
+Canisters can be reused but reloading involves replacing blow-out panels at the rear in a workshop.
 Swapping a second projectile into place is a Minor Action;
 replacing a canister is a Major Action.